Request a call back

 Because one of the most significant advantages of gold over other asset classes is the lack of counterparty risk and the protection against a systematic risk, gold ownership should be as direct as possible.

-An extract from Xetra-Gold¼ ETF’s brochure:
+An extract from Xetra-Gold® ETF's brochure

-Xetra-Gold¼ investors only acquire the rights securitised in the notes.
-Investors do not acquire ownership / beneficial ownership or a lien to the gold held in custody in physical form on the issuer’s behalf or to the issuer’s rights on the unallocated weight account.
+Xetra-Gold® investors only acquire the rights securitised in the notes.
+Investors do not acquire ownership / beneficial ownership or a lien to the gold held in custody in physical form on the issuer's behalf or to the issuer's rights on the unallocated weight account.

-An extract from the prospectus of SPDRÂź Gold Trust:
+An extract from the prospectus of SPDR® Gold Trust

 Although Shares are listed for trading on NYSE Arca, it cannot be assumed that an active trading market for the Shares will be maintained.
 If an investor needs to sell Shares at a time when no active market for Shares exists, or there is a halt in trading of securities generally or of the Shares, this will most likely adversely affect the price the investor receives for the Shares (assuming the investor is able to sell them).

-Gold-backed euro obligation
+Gold-backed euro bond

-Voima’s subsidiary Voima Gold Financing Oy (VGF, business ID: 3182353-6) funds the credit that Voima’s Customers can take against their gold.
-The credit is financed by Gold-backed euro obligation—a safe interest-bearing instrument for professional investors.
+Voima's subsidiary Voima Gold Financing Oy (VGF, business ID: 3182353-6) funds the credit that Voima's Customers can take against their gold.
+The credit is financed by Gold-backed euro bond—a safe interest-bearing instrument for professional investors.
 The product pays competitive interest and is backed by real security.

 The gold on a Customer’s Voima Account serves as collateral, and VGF’s funds are used only to finance gold-backed credit, which makes the company’s business clear and simple.
 If necessary, the collateralised gold will be sold, so that the credit is always fully backed.
 The high liquidity of gold and the markets that are active round the clock make gold excellent collateral that is easy to realise when necessary.
 The maturities range from six (6) months to ten (10) years.